nus-cs2103-AY2021S1/tp/docs/team/michael-setia.md

   * Did testing for basic commands for `ModuleTracker` (500+ LoC)

 * **Community**:
-  * PRs reviewed and approved(with non-trivial review comments):
-    * More PRs can be checked in GitHub.
+  * Reviewed and approved PRs e.g PR #316, PR #257 (more can be checked in GitHub)
-  * Non-trivial comments added:
-    *
+  * Added 50+ comments througout the project (can be checked in the module dashboard)
+  * Added comments as discussion e.g. PR #244 (more can be checked in GitHub)